linkerd/website/linkerd.io/content/2/upgrade/_index.md

 using `kubectl apply`, Kubernetes will do a rolling deploy of your service and update the running pods to the latest version.

-To do this will the example application, emojivoto, you can run:
+To do this with the example application, emojivoto, you can run:

 ```bash
 curl https://run.linkerd.io/emojivoto.yml \